Paul Verlaine: Legacy

 Among the admirers of Verlaine's work was the Russian language poet and novelist Boris Pasternak.
 Pasternak went so far as to translate much of Verlaine's verse into Russian.
 According to Pasternak's mistress and muse, Olga Ivinskaya:Whenever [Pasternak] was provided with literal versions of things which echoed his own thoughts or feelings, it made all the difference and he worked feverishly, turning them into masterpieces.
 I remember his translating Paul Verlaine in a burst of enthusiasm like this – L'Art poétique was after all an expression of his own beliefs about poetry.

 Media portrayals

 Verlaine's relationship with Rimbaud was dramatised in the 1964 Australian TV play A Season in Hell (portrayed by Alastair Duncan) the 1995 film Total Eclipse (portrayed by David Thewlis) based on Christopher Hampton's 1967 play of the same name. and Jessica Benhamou's 2025 film, Alchemy of the Word, starring James Craven as Rimbaud and Jordan Luke Gage as Verlaine.
+Author and musician Richard Hell drew inspiration from Verlaine and Rimbaud's relationship for his 2005 novel Godlike.
+Also, a duo of characters named after Paul Verlaine and Arthur Rimbaud appear in Kafka Asagiri's manga series Bungo Stray Dogs, although Rimbaud is already dead by the time of the main setting, and Verlaine only appears in person quite late on, having secluded himself in his basement after Rimbaud's death.